 Would you pile your family into a 20-year-old jalopy with half a million miles on it and head across country, knowing there’s a very strong possibility the vehicle will break down irreparably at some point along the journey?
-Likewise, would you run your critical applications or store essential business data on an end-of-life system that was long past its prime and, and presented a significant risk of data loss or failure?
+Likewise, would you run your critical applications on an end-of-life system that was long past its prime and, and presented a significant risk of data loss or failure?
+Now more than ever, it’s time to consider these risks, with IBM’s discontinued hardware maintenance on all IBM POWER7 systems on September 30, 2019.

 Beyond the very real risk of losing data, running applications and storing important business information on an end-of-life system poses a host of risks that can put a company or organization in real peril.
 There are legal and compliance risks including failing to meet regulatory requirements such as PCI, HIPAA, and SOX, in addition to meeting SLA requirements.
 Failure to comply with these mandates can be costly for any business.
 In short, opting to host critical data on hardware with accompanying software that is out of date can put your business in considerable jeopardy.
 In addition, choosing not to invest in new hardware can result in significant maintenance costs and personnel costs.
 It takes qualified people to keep older systems up and running and to keep associated software viable.
 Upgrades and maintenance can prove expensive and financially taxing over the long haul.